Get Lost in Space at CCM’s Longo Planetarium

 About the Longo Planetarium

 Since 1973, the Longo Planetarium has been bringing stars to Northern New Jersey.
-Explore the Universe from Earth and other planets in our Solar System to see the stars, galaxies and beyond from a 33-foot dome with a newly system – Digistar 7 – the world’s most advance planetarium system!
-CCM invites the community to attend ticketed showings held on the 2nd and 4th Friday/Saturday of the month; school, scout and larger groups can be scheduled in advance.
+Here you can explore the Universe from the Earth and other planets in our Solar System to stars, galaxies, and beyond.
+Our upgraded Digistar 7 planetarium system can display thousands of stars, the planets, and the Moon onto a 33-foot diameter dome.
+All are welcome to attend public programs; school and scout groups can be scheduled in advance

 Starlit Nights

-Join us under the dome of the Longo Planetarium for a live tour of the night sky.
-Using the planetarium’s Digistar 7 system, our astronomer will project tonight’s sky and take you on a fantastic trek through stars, constellations, nebulas, and star clusters.
-The tour will include a spectacular view of Saturn which is close to us and easily visible this fall.
+Join us inside the planetarium for a live tour of the summer night sky.
+Using the planetarium’s Digistar 7 projection system, our astronomer will project tonight’s sky and take you on a fantastic trek through stars, constellations, nebulas, and star clusters

 Tickets

-Tickets for all shows are $10 per person per show.
-Online reservations are strongly encouraged; limited tickets will be available for purchase at the door.
+Tickets for all shows are $15 per person per show.
+Online reservations are strongly encouraged; limited tickets will be available for purchase at the door; cash only.
 Please note the ticket purchases cannot be refunded or exchanged.

 All programs start promptly at the times indicated.
-For your safety, guests will not be admitted or readmitted to the Planetarium theater once the lights are off..
-Please plan to arrive at least 15 minutes before showtime and keep in mind it takes several minutes to walk to the planetarium from Parking Lot #7.
+For your safety, guests will not be admitted or readmitted to the Planetarium theater once the doors close and the lights are off, so please plan to arrive at least 20 minutes before showtime.
+It takes several minutes to walk to the planetarium from the parking lot

 Directions

-CCM is located at 214 Center Grove Rd, Randolph, NJ 07869.
+County College of Morris is located at 214 Center Grove Rd, Randolph, NJ 07869.
 Like many college campuses, you cannot drive directly to academic buildings.
-The closest parking for the planetarium is Lot #7 and it takes several minutes to walk from Lot #7 to the planetarium in Cohen Hall room 207.
-Programs begin promptly, so please plan accordingly.
+The closest parking is Lot #7.
+It takes several minutes to walk from Lot #7 to the planetarium in Cohen Hall room 207.
+Programs being promptly and latecomers are not admitted, so please plan accordingly.

 -